Jesus with a Vacuum: How spiritual maturity works by John Miller

 One by one, the rooms in my home begin to fill up with trash and treasures, dust and diamonds.

 Paul tells the church in Colosse to “work out [their] salvation” (2:12).
 That doesn’t negate what Christ has done for us on the cross.
 We are saved by grace, not by works.
 That being said, once we’ve accepted God’s free gift of forgiveness and become citizens of his kingdom, we’ve got to figure out what that looks like.
 We’ve got to know what that feels like.
 We’ve got to work things out.

-I imagine it like this: When we accept Jesus’ rule in our lives, we are giving him the master key to our heart.
+When we accept Jesus’ rule in our lives, we give him the master key to our heart.
 Jesus enters in with a box of heavy duty trash bags, a broom, a mop, rubber gloves, and enough disinfectant spray to fumigate the empire state building.

 You see, the homes of our hearts are cluttered.
 Over the years we’ve filled it with both trash and treasure.
 We’ve got hallways full of rooms where we’ve packed emotions and bad feelings, nooks where we’ve hidden sins but they’ve grown and expanded to cover the whole wall.
 Furniture is covered in decaying decisions.
 We keep our living room nice and tidy, and the hallways look spotless just in case anyone else comes over for a visit.
 Just as long as they don’t go into the rooms themselves, we’re okay.

 Every once in a while, some of our sin, like uncontrollable anger stemming from pride, will seep out under the cracks of a door and spill into the hallway.
 Inevitably, that sin will be seen by others.
 We’ll apologize, go scoop up our mess and throw it back into the locked room.
 These problems would take too long to actually sit down and deal with, so we toss them as far as possible and quickly seal the door shut behind us.